 Cut off the top, like you would a pumpkin, scoop out the seeds and stringy “meat”.

-Place Butter, Molasses and Brown Sugar, Salt and Pepper inside the bottom half of squash.
+Place Butter, Molasses and Brown Sugar, Salt, and Pepper inside the bottom half of the squash.

 Place Top back on squash, completely cover with foil, place on a foil-lined baking sheet.
 Place in a preheated oven at 400 degrees for an hour to an hour and a half, depending on the size of the squash.
 I did take the foil off after an hour and let it bake uncovered for another half hour.

 Carefully remove foil, be careful of steam released when taking the cover off the top.
 Use a potholder or towel and carefully take off the top of the squash, scrape top and bottom carefully not going too deep and cutting through.
 Leave a half-inch along the bottom Gently using a soup spoon scoop the ” meaty ” part of the squash and melted butter and molasses and sugar.
 After scooping all “meat”, gently place the lid back on top to keep warm.

 More Squash recipes:

 Be sure to follow me on Instagram and tag #mooreorlesscooking so I can see all the wonderful recipes that YOU make from this site!